Spain's coronavirus cases top 100,000 as masks, sanitizer flown in

 A record 864 fatalities overnight took the country's overall toll to 9,053 while total infections rose to 102,136, health officials said, adding that the percentage increase in deaths was lower than in recent days.
 "The central issue is no longer whether we've reached the peak or not, it seems like we are there," health emergency chief Fernando Simon, who was himself diagnosed with the virus this week, told a briefing.

 "The key issue is to make sure that the national health system is capable of guaranteeing adequate coverage of all our patients and treatment," he said.
-The streets of Madrid were virtually empty, with construction cranes standing idle and activity bubbling mainly around hospitals, where health workers were setting up tents to expand capacity, and disinfection crews spraying sanitizer.
+The streets of Madrid were virtually empty, with construction cranes standing idle and activity mostly found around hospitals, where health workers were setting up tents to expand capacity, and disinfection crews were spraying sanitizer.

+Madrid's regional government said it was treating more than 700 patients in 11 hotels requisitioned for the purpose.
+Health Minister Salvador Illa said the growth rate of contagion was slowing and, after the peak was over, "the second stage will be to reverse it and the third to eradicate the virus."

 Two planes carrying supplies including masks, overalls and anti-bacterial fluids - one from China and one from Turkey - landed on Wednesday at a military airport near Madrid, the Defence Ministry said.
 The government said it had sent 5 million pieces of protective equipment to health workers in the regions over the past 48 hours following these and other recent deliveries.

-In the northeastern region of Catalonia, which has the highest number of coronavirus patients in intensive care, local media said the medical emergency service (SEM) had advised hospitals to consider forgoing intensive ventilator therapy for patients over 80 years old and use other treatment instead.
-A SEM spokeswoman would not confirm or deny the contents of the document but said all internal instructions had been backed by competent scientific and ethical bodies.
+Three members of the five-strong coronavirus task force, which has been updating the nation on the epidemic via daily briefings televised from the palace, have also tested positive.
+In the region of Catalonia, which has the highest number of coronavirus patients in intensive care, the medical emergency service (SEM) issued an internal protocol recommending foregoing intensive ventilator therapy for patients older than 80 and prioritizing those with "maximum survival capacity".

-Spain's emergency measures are impacting groups across society.
+The document, dated March 25, was seen by Reuters on Wednesday.
+SEM medical director Xavier Jimenez said the criteria used were "generic, ethical, deontological and common-sense", and adapted to every individual case regardless of age.
+Spain's emergency measures are affecting groups across society.
 In the first two weeks of the lockdown, calls to a government helpline for victims of gender violence shot up, the government said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)